MCUdude/MightyCore/README.md

 This core requires at least Arduino IDE v1.6, where v1.6.5 is recommended.<br/>
 If you're into "pure" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file. <br />
 **If you're looking for a great development board for these DIP-40 microcontrollers, I got you covered!
 I've used the Arduino UNO for years, but felt like some functionality was missing on the board.
 When designing this board I made sure all missing functionality was added.
+[The board can be bought on my Tindie store](https://www.tindie.com/products/MCUdude/dip-40-arduino-compatible-development-board).
-Read more about this board in the hardware section below (A link to buy the board will be added any day soon).**
+Read more in the hardware section below.**

 ##Supported microcontrollers
 * ATmega1284*